stefanache/install_Tesseract4_for_Python3.7/readMe.md

 Remark:
            Tesseract-OCR +PyTesseract+Pillow(steps1-3) can work in pair with other instead of ImageMagic+Wand.

-           For example for pdf OCR can use pdf2image: https://www.geeksforgeeks.org/python-reading-contents-of-pdf-using-ocr-optical-character-recognition/
+           For example for pdf OCR can use pdf2image:

+           https://www.geeksforgeeks.org/python-reading-contents-of-pdf-using-ocr-optical-character-recognition/

+           If want more information about pdf2image read from     https://pypi.org/project/pdf2image/